Setting the standard for best practice PVC

 It’s important to note that Green Star doesn’t certify PVC products to the Best Practice Guidelines, but individual facilities may be audited for compliance.
 Like LEED, Green Star allows products that meet the guidelines to contribute to a credit.
 Interface LVT and Interface GlasBac® and GlasBacRE carpet backings all meet the Green Star Best Practice Guidelines.

 Of course, no material is without its trade-offs, and meeting the Green Star guidelines does not mean PVC is 100% sustainable.
 Despite efforts like Red Lists, PVC use continues to grow.
 In flooring, this has manifested in the explosive growth of LVT.
 We took the unusual step of applying an Australian standard to our global supply chain because it is the only independent, comprehensive standard for best practice PVC that exists in the world today, and we encourage others to do the same.

-As we push toward 2020 and shift to all recycled or bio-based inputs, we always strive to ensure that today’s materials and practices are held to the highest standards available.
+As we continue the push toward using only recycled or bio-based inputs, we always strive to ensure that today’s materials and practices are held to the highest standards available.